Shikhas/Machine-Learning/README.md

 The topics Covered are:

-Bayesian Desicion - Used to find association rules in Market BAsket Analysis
+1. Bayesian Desicion - Used to find association rules in Market Basket Analysis - Bread -> Butter and Beyond - Data mining in Supermarkets

-K-Means Clustering - Compact data(Also includes Elbow and Silhouette method to find optimal number of clusters)
+2. K-Means Clustering - Compact data(Also includes Elbow and Silhouette method to find optimal number of clusters)

-Spectral Clustering - Connectivity based data clustering
+3. Spectral Clustering - Connectivity based data clustering